A stochastic Burgers equation from a class of microscopic interactions: Abstract framework, results and models

-1. Formally, equation \eqref{formal_conservative} corresponds to the stochastic Burgers equation \eqref{BE} where the nonlinear term is represented by $\mc A_{0,t}$.
-We remark, as in \cite{Assing}, by taking a fast subsequence in $\varepsilon$, one may write $\mc A_{0,t}$ as a function of $\{\Y_u: u\leq t\}$, and form an equation which $\Y_t$ satisfies \eqref{BE} a.s. on a type of negative order Hermite Hilbert space.
+\begin{remark} We now make the following comments: \begin{longlist}[1.] \item[1.]
+Formally, equation \eqref{formal_conservative} corresponds to the stochastic Burgers equation~\eqref{BE} where the nonlinear term is represented by $\mc A_{0,t}$.
+We remark, as in \cite{Assing}, by taking a fast subsequence in $\varepsilon$, one may write $\mc A_{0,t}$ as a function of $\{\Y_u\dvtx u\leq t\}$, and form an equation in which $\Y_t$ satisfies \eqref{BE} a.s. on a type of negative order Hermite Hilbert space.

-2. We also remark, as alluded to in the introduction, if there were a unique Cauchy (or $L^2$) energy solution, that is uniqueness of process in the associated `martingale problem', since with respect to simple exclusion the fluctuation field limit is in terms of the `Cole-Hopf' solution of the KPZ equation \cite{BG}, not only could one conclude a unique fluctuation field limit in Theorem \ref{th kpz scaling} in the framework of particle systems considered, but also identify it in terms of the `Cole-Hopf' apparatus.
+\item[2.]
+We also remark, as alluded to in the \hyperref[intro_section]{Introduction}, if there were a unique probability or $L^2$ energy solution, that is uniqueness of process in the associated ``martingale formulation,'' since with respect to simple exclusion the fluctuation field limit is known in terms of the ``Cole--Hopf'' solution of the KPZ equation~\cite{BG}, not only could one conclude a unique fluctuation field limit in Theorem~\ref{th kpz scaling} in the framework of the particle systems considered, but also identify it in terms of the ``Cole--Hopf'' apparatus.
+What is required to show uniqueness of $\Y_t$ is to determine uniquely its finite dimensional distributions (cf. Section~4.4 of \cite{EK}), which the nonlinearity of $\mc A_{0,t}$ makes difficult.

-3. In addition, the space $\S'(\R)$, in the results Theorems \ref{th crossover} and \ref{th kpz scaling} and notions of Cauchy and $L^2$ energy solutions, can be relaxed to a Hermite Hilbert space ${\mathcal H}_{-k}$ with $k\geq 4$ which is strictly contained in $\S'(\R)$.
-[With respect to Proposition \ref{OU_oldprop}, starting from $\nu_\rho$, this has already been proved in the models mentioned just before the proposition statement.]
-To make this improvement, since all arguments with $G\in \S(\R)$ use only properties of functions in $\H_4$, we need only show $\Y_t^{n,\gamma}$ is tight in the uniform topology on $D([0,T]; \mc H_{-k})$ with $k\geq 4$.
-In particular, in Section \ref{Hermite}, we define these Hermite spaces and show how to improve the simpler tightness argument on $\S'(\R)$ given in the main argument.

-4. We also note that the statement of Theorem \ref{th kpz scaling} is non-trivial when $a\neq 0$ and $b$ is such that
+\item[3.]
+We also note that the statement of Theorem~\ref{th kpz scaling} is nontrivial when $a\neq0$ and $b$ is such that

-Otherwise, when $\varphi''_b(\rho)=0$, the limit field $\Y_t$ satisfies the Ornstein-Uhlenbeck equation (\ref{OU2}).
-Examples, fitting in our framework, where the second derivative vanishes include types of zero-range, that is independent particle systems where $\varphi_b(\rho) = 2\rho$ which are in the EW class.
+Otherwise, when $\varphi''_b(\rho)=0$, the limit field $\Y_t$ satisfies the Ornstein--Uhlenbeck equation (\ref{OU2}).
+Examples, fitting in our framework, where the second derivative vanishes include types of zero-range, that is independent particle systems where $\varphi_b(\rho) = 2\rho$ which are in the EW class. \end{longlist} \end{remark}